QuackShot: Contemporary

 In the United Kingdom, QuackShot was the top-selling Mega Drive game upon release.

 QuackShot received a positive response from critics upon release.
 Paul Rand of Computer and Video Games magazine praised the graphics and gameplay, but noted its slower pace compared to action games.
 MegaTech magazine also praised the graphics and gameplay, but criticized the lack of difficulty.
 Console XS magazine called it one of the "best games for the Mega Drive."
 Damian Butt from Sega Pro gave it a 95% score, praising the graphics and puzzles, explaining that "[e]ven if the ideas are not original, the way they are strung together to accelerate the pace to overload is nothing short of breath-taking".
-However, he had several criticisms, including Donald's controls in certain situations, the difficulty of some levels and puzzles, and "the number of credits" that make the game seem easy with unlimited continues, but noted that the player will "still need considerable skill to reach the treasure island".
+That said, he had several criticisms, including Donald's controls in certain situations, the difficulty of some levels and puzzles, and "the number of credits" that make the game seem easy with unlimited continues, but noted that the player will "still need considerable skill to reach the treasure island".
 Ultimately, he said that "[y]ounger players will instantly be enthralled by Donald's quest" and that "QuackShot is everything a cartoon game should be and more".

 Entertainment Weekly gave the game an A and wrote: "What does this action game have in common with classic 1950s Disney cartoons?
 The completely deranged hero.
 During the Donald's 'quack attacks', the feathers practically fly off the screen and into your lap".